 So if it is not the turmeric, I wondered why rural Indian populations have lower rates of Alzheimer’s.
 One of the main hypotheses is that these people have an increased sense of ‘life purpose.’
 A lot of them are farmers, so they wake up every morning and there are fields to tend to, animals to look after, structures to build and food to make.
 They have a purpose every morning when they wake up.
 Our mindset affects our physiology, which is why these people suffer less from Alzheimer’s as they feel more content with their life.

 As I delved into the research more, a strong sense of ‘life purpose’ significantly decreased the risk of mental health issues like depression and increased longevity.
 The strong correlation between ‘life purpose’ and good mental health is particularly evident when examining people in blue zones (i.e. communities all over the world that have the highest life expectancy).
 Communities living in blue zones share many commonalities with each other and one is ‘increased sense of life purpose.’
-These people also have a whole food diet, good sleep habits, social connection, spend lots of time outdoors and are relatively active, which also indicates the importance of other healthy diet and lifestyle habits for disease prevention such as depression.
+These people also have a whole food diet, good sleep habits, social connection, spend lots of time outdoors, have time to relax and have fun, and are active on a daily basis, which also indicates the importance of other healthy diet and lifestyle habits for disease prevention such as depression and anxiety.

 People are working in jobs they dislike (or feel indifferent about) to make enough money to carry on living their unfulfilling lives and working in that same job.
-Much of the time they are not working, but slaves to these jobs, in order to make money to keep up with lifestyles that provide superficial highs, either through substances or socially/individually destructive behaviours, which ultimately cover up dealing with insecurities or inadequacy.
+Much of the time they are not working, but slaves to these jobs, in order to make money to keep up with lifestyles that provide superficial highs, either through substances (e.g. drugs, alcohol, food, drugs), social media, material things or socially/individually destructive behaviours, which ultimately cover up dealing with feelings of insecurities or inadequacy.

 It must first all start with our value system.
 We need to define better values.
 Good values are controllable, socially constructive or internal.
 A simple example is honesty, its internal, constructive and controllable.
 Bad values are the opposite, they are socially destructive (or require destructive means to achieve them), beyond your control or external to you.
-Good values will always be a work in progress and never a destination, they don’t let us fall into the cycle of “once I have/do X, I will be happy.”
+Good values will always be a work in progress and never a destination (e.g. honesty), they don’t let us fall into the cycle of “once I have/do X, I will be happy.”
 If they are a destination, we will always want more or feel empty once we have reached the destination.
-The same goes for happiness, happiness is a work in progress and it is internal to ourselves.
+The same goes for happiness, happiness is a work in progress that comes and goes in our lives and it is internal to ourselves.
 It is not something that just happens on a Tuesday night as a result of external factors that are marketed to us.

 After we define our values we need to prioritise them in our lives and work towards them.
 Addressing and reshaping our value system can be confronting and often very painful at first, which is why most people shy away from it and drown themselves in short term, superficial highs.
 However, those scary and anxious feelings that people seek to suppress are and live in denial of, are often what tells us what we need to work on the most.
 This is why the constant seeking of “superficial pleasure” can actually be quite dangerous.
 Far too often we seek out superficial highs to fill the void that is lurking inside of us and it is this void in which companies target to sell you more things to make you “happy.”